destroyerOfOfficeChairs/pixel-plumb/webui/ROADMAP.md

 - Actual resolution
 - File size in human readable format (KB and MB)

-### Viewport polish
+### Viewport Bug Fix

-- Clear image button
-- Zoom controls
-- Fit exactly to screen
-- Image translation (left/right/up/down in the viewport) with mouse.
-- Fix bug where uploading a new image after running the pipeline does not show  the new image in the viewport.
+Fix bug where uploading a new image after running the pipeline does not show the new image in the viewport.

 ### Web workers — move the pipeline off the main thread